hypertidy/ncdump/README.md

 ## General support

-**NOTE** This content needs review in light of some changes on CRAN.
+**NOTE** This content needs review in light of some changes on CRAN since December 2015.

 * CRAN now does support Windows ncdf4.
 * Raster has dropped use of ncdf.